-- Option to set up a banner display, hand out brochures, and/or give away freebies.
+- Option to set up a banner display, hand out brochures, and/or give away freebies at in-person events.

 Can I get a slot for my company/customer/colleague if we sponsor?
 NO. We do not allow commercial or product centric presentation slots.

 Are group attendees technical?
 Yes.
 AWS Chicagoans are active Amazon cloud users, and appreciate technical topics.
-Because there are so many services across AWS, we recommend a quick overview of a service/tool before jumping into it.
-Experience varies from beginners and college students to senior leaders.
+We are AWS users in Chicago who work with AWS.
+The group is not run by, funded by, or part of AWS.
+We have strict no sales pitch rules.
+Because there are so many services across AWS, we recommend a quick overview of each service/tool before jumping into it.
+Experience varies from beginners and college students to business leaders.

 What are talk formats and timing?
 We try to have 2-3 talks at about 30-45 min each with some time for questions at the end.
 If talks might overlap organizers will intro folks to coordinate topics.
 Aim for a 30 min talk, and we can leave more time for questions and general mingling before/after.
-Talks start around 6pm.
-We like to bookend time for people to show up (5.30 - 6pm) then give time for people to grab late trains (8pm ish)
+We like to bookend time for people to show up (around 5pm in person) then give time for people to grab late trains home.

-A/V setups: Our locations change, but usually hosts do have microphones, projectors and screens/large TVs, podiums, mac dongles, and HDMI/VGA cables.
+A/V set up: Our locations change but usually hosts do have microphones, projectors and screens/large TVs, podiums, mac dongles, and HDMI/VGA cables.
 Organizers try to come prepared with extra dongles as well.
-If you need something like wifi for a live demo, hardwire internet, etc. please let us know at least 24hrs before.
-We sometimes have volunteers record the talks.
-If you are NOT ok with that, let us know.
+If you need something like wifi for a live demo, hardwired internet, etc. please let us know at least 24hrs before.
+For virtual events and some in-person events we will ask you if we can record videos of talks.
+If you are NOT ok with that, let us know before we begin.

-What is required to host the AWS user group?
-The space must fit at least 100.
-Your Audio/Visual (A/V) set up should include: large TVs and/or screen and projector, microphones, and HDMI or other connecting cables.
-Ideally, the space should be an open area with seating with open access to the entry, bathrooms, and a place to put food and drinks.
+What is required to host in-person events for the AWS user group?
+Required: space must fit at least 100, screens and amplification (projector or a large TV or screen with microphones), and space for food/drinks.
+We really like spaces that provide: HDMI or other connecting cables, gender-neutral restrooms, and a check in system that does not require government IDs.
+Ideally, the space should be an open area with a section for talks with seating and screens with access to bathrooms and a place to put food and drinks.
 See our photos from GrubHub, TechNexus, and Motorola Solutions.

 How many people will be there?
-Events usually get 300 rsvps but 60-100 attendees.
+In-person events usually get 300 RSVPs but 60-100 attendees.
 As the event approaches, we will send out reminders so folks will update their RSVP to get a more accurate number.

 Can I host without sponsoring food and drink?
 Yes!
 We have several user group members who want to sponsor, but do not have the office space to host.
 Let us know and we will match you up with a sponsor.

 My building has security.
 How should we deal?
-Most buildings in the Loop require a list of attendee full names the day of the event.
-If you need more information or a list before the day of, just let us know and we can include it in RSVPs.
-If your building security requires anything else (like a verficiation with government issued IDs) let us know and we will plan for extra check-in time.
+We hope check in does not require legal IDs.
+We are happy to share a list of attendees' registration names.
+We ask buildings check names against multiple types of IDs to be more inclusive for international and non-binary members.
+If you need specific attendee information or a list before the day of please let us know and we can include questions in registration, alert members, and plan for extra check-in time.